-Representative Alicia Reece (D-Cincinnati) is honored to serve her first term as state representative in the 33rd Ohio House District, which includes eastern Cincinnati as well as Deer Park, Elmwood, Golf Manor, Norwood, Silverton, St. Bernard and parts of Columbia, Springfield, and Sycamore Townships.
+Representative Alicia Reece (D-Cincinnati) served as state representative in the 33rd Ohio House District, which includes eastern Cincinnati as well as Deer Park, Elmwood, Golf Manor, Norwood, Silverton, St. Bernard and parts of Columbia, Springfield, and Sycamore Townships.

 A graduate of Withrow High School International Studies Academy, Rep. Reece earned a Bachelor's Degree in Communications from Grambling State University in Louisiana where she studied public relations and minored in Spanish.